 You will be greeted with a login page.
 When logging in for the first time, you should provide the username as administrator and the server’s administrator password.

 - Now provide your Plesk administrator email and password in the corresponding fields.
-The next time you will log in to Plesk, you can use this password and the username will be admin.
+The next time you log in to Plesk, you can use this password, and the username will be admin.

 The next step is the licensing: